ShuhuaGao/rePVest/DE/readme.md

 ## How to run the code locally
 1. Make sure that you have the Julia language (version >= 1.5.0) and the [IJulia](https://github.com/JuliaLang/IJulia.jl) kernel for Jupyter notebook installed.
 2. Download or clone this [rePVest](https://github.com/ShuhuaGao/rePVest) repository into your local PC.
-3. Change into the *DE* subfolder and launch the Julia REPL there.
+3. Change into the *rePVest* root folder and launch the Julia REPL there.
-4. Instantiate the Julia environment as specified by our *Project.toml*  and *Manifest.toml* by typing the follwoing command in Julia REPL
+4. Instantiate the Julia environment as specified by our *Project.toml*  and *Manifest.toml* by typing the following command in Julia REPL
 ```julia-repl
 ]instantiate
 ```
 During the instantiation process, all required packages will be installed automatically.

-5. In a terminal like Windows PowerShell, change into the *DE/src* subfolder , and launch Jupyter notebook by `jupyter notebook`.
+5. In another terminal like Windows PowerShell, change into the *DE/src* subfolder , and launch Jupyter notebook by `jupyter notebook`.
 Then the notebook file`DE.ipynb` can be opened and run there.

 (You may also follow the instructions given by [IJulia](https://github.com/JuliaLang/IJulia.jl) to start the Jupyter notebook.)